Replicatte/SteamReviewManager/README.md

 - - -

 - Can download reviews of games and classify them (by genres?)
-  - [x] Crawls different applications of Steam
+  - [x] Downloads Gameinfo.
-  - [x] Gets the summary of the review values maybe with multiple languages (if the game is also in spanish also get spanish reviews)
+  - [x] Donwloads Reviews of the specified games in a specific language.
-  - [x] Starts downloading reviews (most popular games first?)
+  - [x] Tracks the downloads in a Summary of the game reviews
   - [x] Saves the application reviews of the same kind in the same file (by genres?/language)

 - Can load the reviews of determined file for making an simple analysis